-Morphology and dynamics of RBCs at high hematocrits.
-To evaluate the prevalence of polylobed shapes at physiologically relevant shear rates and hematocrits, similar hardening experiments were realized for several RBC suspensions with different Ht values of 5, 15, 22, 35 and 45%. $\dot{\gamma} = 900 \text{ s}^{-1}$ has been selected for these experiments, since the analysis for dilute suspensions in Fig. 1B has shown a maximum in the population of trilobes at this shear rate.
-Figure 3 indicates a significant decrease in the probability to obtain polylobed $\overline{\text{HRBCs}}$ for increasing Ht.
-The percentage of trilobes and hexalobes, which amounts for about 55% of the entire population at Ht = 5%, is more than halved when the hematocrit reaches 45%.
-In addition, at high enough Ht many HRBCs display a deformed shape with multiple irregular lobes, making it difficult to precisely classify their morphology; these cells will be called "multilobes" with an illustration in the lower inset of Fig. 3.
-The fraction of these multilobed RBCs seems to be rather stable amounting for 25% - 35% of the total population.
+Morphology and Dynamics of RBCs at High Hts.
+To evaluate the prevalence of polylobed shapes at physiologically relevant shear rates and Hts, similar hardening experiments were realized for several RBC suspensions with different Ht values of 5, 15, 22, 35, and 45%. $\dot{\gamma} = 900 \text{ s}^{-1}$ (at 37°C) has been selected for these experiments, because the analysis for dilute suspensions in Fig. 1B has shown a maximum in the population of trilobes at this shear rate.
+Fig. 3 indicates a significant decrease in the probability to obtain polylobed HRBCs for increasing Ht.
+The percentage of trilobes and hexalobes, which amounts to about 55% of the entire population at Ht = 5%, is more than halved when the Ht reaches 45%.
+In addition, at high enough Ht many HRBCs display a deformed shape with multiple irregular lobes, making it difficult to precisely classify their morphology; these cells will be called "multilobes" and are illustrated in Fig. 3, Lower Inset.
+The fraction of these multilobed RBCs seems to be rather stable, amounting to 25% - 35% of the total population.
 However, the onset of a new cell morphology is detected for increasing Ht.
-Flattened discocytes characterized by one or several grooves or creases on their membrane have been found and are illustrated in the inset of Fig. 3 by optical and confocal microscopy.
-The fraction of creased discocytes increases significantly at high Ht values amounting for almost 50% of
+Flattened discocytes characterized by one or several grooves or creases on their membrane have been found and are illustrated in Fig. 3, Upper Inset by optical and confocal microscopy.
+The fraction of creased discocytes increases significantly at high Ht values, amounting to almost 50% of the sample at Ht = 45%.
+In contrast to the vast majority of polylobed RBCs in dilute suspensions, the formation of flat cells with creases is a clear effect of mutual hydrodynamic interactions between cells in such dense suspensions.
+Indeed, the total percentage of lobed cells with increasing Ht has the exact inverse evolution of that for creased discocytes, as shown in Fig. 3.
+Interestingly, physiological Hts in the microcirculation lie in the range 15 - 30% (light yellow region in Fig. 3), in which a clear coexistence of different cell morphologies with a domination of lobed shapes is present.